Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/07- Power BI report query/Readme.md

- # Get equipped with necessary skills / Knowledge
+ # Get equipped with necessary skills and Knowledge